odoo-dev/odoo/doc/howtos/rdtraining/15_qwebintro.rst

 .. note::

-    **Goal**: at the end of this section a Kanban view of the properties is created:
+    **Goal**: at the end of this section a Kanban view of the properties should be created:

     .. image:: 15_qwebintro/media/kanban.png
         :align: center
         :alt: Kanban view

 In our estate application, we would like to add a Kanban view to display our properties.
-Kanban views are standard Odoo views (such as the form or list view), but their structure is much more flexible.
+Kanban views are a standard Odoo view (like the form and list views), but their structure is much more flexible.
 In fact, the structure of each card is a mix of form elements (including basic HTML) and QWeb.
 The definition of a Kanban view is similar to the definition of the list and form views, except that their root element is ``<kanban>``.
 In its simplest form, a Kanban view